LLNL/units/docs/user-guide/from_string.rst

 Will all produce the unit of meters per second.
 As a note there are quite a few more units that can be converted from strings than are listed in the :ref:`Defined Units`.
 Numbers are supported and become part of the unit.
 "99 feet" would create a new unit with a definition of 99 ft.
 The multiplier stored would include the conversion from meters to feet*99.
 This allows for arbitrary unit definitions.
+The `+` operator also works if the units on both sides have the same base for example `3 ft + 2 in` would be the equivalent of `38 inches`.
+If the units do not have the same base `+` is interpreted as a multiplication.

 Measurement strings
 --------------------